-Teams are to be established for each phase separately.
-If you want to continue working in your team, please anounce this to the TA after submission of this phase.
+You can continue to work with your team for subsequent phases or you can choose a new team after this phase.
 In the case that your team breaks up before finishing the assignment, each of you will be required to submit a completed assignment (in this case, your code is obviously allowed to be very similar).
-Extensions of the deadline(s) may be given if you provide good reasons for breaking up with your partner.